Bond set at $100,000 for LeRoy teacher accused of grooming student at LeRoy High

 MCLEAN COUNTY, Ill.
-(WMBD) — A LeRoy science teacher went before a McLean County judge on Thursday where he was given a bond of $100,000 (10%) for allegedly grooming a student at LeRoy Junior-Senior High School.
+(WMBD) — A LeRoy science teacher went before a McLean County judge on Thursday where he was given a bond of $100,000 (10 percent) for allegedly grooming a student at LeRoy Junior-Senior High School.

 33-year-old Brandon Reynolds was arrested this week after authorities say he used an electronic device to solicit a student into committing an improper sexual act.